qiyangduan/qiyangduan.github.io/src/easydoc/doc/concept.md

 ### Planning Status

 Planning Status for a job.
 - U == Un-planned.
-When is Job is U status, the scheduled information is not ignored.
+When is Job is U status, the scheduled information is ignored and Easydispatch will dispatch this job according to business rules and convert it to Inplanning.
 - I == In-planning.
 When is Job is I status, the scheduled attributes must have valid values.
+Easydispatch is allowed to change this status.
 - P == Planned.
 When is Job is P status, it is treated as fixed agreement for both worker assignment and datetime.
 The easydispatch engine will not modify its scheduling information.
 - C == Completed.
 When is Job is C status, it will be removed.
 In future, it will be moved to historical storage.
 DO NOT USE THIS STATUS.